DFgraphics/Afro-Graphics/README.md

 To get some buildings, items, and furniture with transparent backgrounds,

  * Copy the contents of the /data/twbt\_art/ folder into the /data/art/.
- * Copy the overrides.txt files from the /data/twbt\_init/ folder into the /data/init/ folder.
+ * Copy the "overrides.txt" file from the /data/twbt\_init/ folder into the /data/init/ folder.
  * Edit the non-TWBT /data/init/init.txt file to set the print mode to "TWBT".